ahillelt/OOPSession/README.md

 Michael Ruby & Alon HIllel-Tuch

-Note this is live code from the session
+Note this is live code from the session, this code will not compile